Vehicle-to-Grid (V2G) Technology

 They will draw power from the grid to charge their batteries, and in response to signals from CAISO, feed energy back into the grid.
 When CAISO signals indicate an excess of capacity in the grid, the EVs will ramp up charging during off-peak hours.

-Our utility will bill the military base for the retail service to charge the EV batteries, and also will pass through to the DOD any CAISO payments (or penalties) related to the batteries’ performance in the CAISO’s markets.
+Our utility will bill the military base for the retail service to charge the EV batteries.
+The bill will pass through any payments (or penalties) from CAISO based on the batteries’ performance as an energy-storage resource in the CAISO markets.

 The scheduled “go-live” date is Summer 2015.
 The pilot is scheduled to last a year.
-During this time, our utility will help prove whether the EV fleets can reduce total costs for the DOD’s non-tactical transportation fleet by including revenues received from CAISO to the costs of procuring and operating the EVs.
+During this time, our utility will help prove whether the EV fleets can reduce total costs for the DOD’s non-tactical transportation fleet.
 Among other objectives, the team will test the EV batteries and software to fully determine the technical requirements for bi-directional functionality.